JulianNicholls/Node-with-React/README.md

 ## Progress

-Starting section 6 - Client side
+Working on Section 7 - Developing the Client Side

 ## Differences from Stephen

 * I will be checking in my code to git and Github much more often than Stephen does.
+Later on, I will probably deploy to Heroku more often too.

-* I am saving the display name for a user along with the Google ID.
+* I am saving the display name for a user along with the Google ID and displaying it in the header.

 ## Git client